butfirstchai.com

 • Kasuri methi (dried fenugreek leaves): This is used in the spice mixture.
 When in season, I like to sneak in some chopped fresh methi leaves into the dough.

-• Red chilli flakes: You may replace them with red chilli powder.
-I used the flakes to avoid too much colour on the bread.
+• Red chilli flakes: I used the flakes to avoid too much colour on the bread.

 • Dry mango powder and Chaat Masala: You may use one of them or both!